PedrooAm/Clone/content/courses/aws/deep-learning/tba-deep-learning.md

 ---
-title: "Deep Learning on AWS"
-description : "This course allows you to test new skills and apply knowledge to your working environment through a variety of practical exercises.
-This course will be delivered through a mix of instructor-led training (ILT) and hands-on labs"
+title : "Deep Learning on AWS" description : "This course allows you to test new skills and apply knowledge to your working environment through a variety of practical exercises.
+This course will be delivered through a mix of instructor-led training (ILT) and hands-on labs." courseId : courseThumb : images/courses/aws.jpg draft : true location : course_date : To Be Announced course_time : payment_link : # price : 890.00 currency : € button_text : Buy Now
-draft: true
-courseThumb: images/courses/aws.jpg
-location: Virtual
-course_date: To Be Announced
-course_time: TBA
-# apply payment url
-apply_url : "#"
-# course fee
-fee : "890"
-# course thumbnail
-image: "images/courses/aws.jpg"
-button_text: "Contact"
 ---

 ##### About the Course